ihanif/web/README.md

 `myPost.[locale].md`: additional locales

-Post can be provided in only one locale (that doesn't need to be defaultLocale).
+Post can also be provided in only one locale (that doesn't need to be defaultLocale).